asantos3/viriato/README.md

 Several other screenshots of different languages are available on the wiki page [here](https://github.com/asantos3/viriato/wiki/Screenshots).

 ## Contributing and Issues
-Feel free to contribute and discuss anything!

-If you add a new feature or issue, if possible, please include a code snippet or/and a screenshot.
+Feel free to contribute and discuss anything.
+If you add a new feature or issue, if possible, please include a code snippet or a screenshot.

 ## Notes